pilot2254/steam-playtime-farmer/README.md

 Farm playtime hours on multiple Steam games simultaneously without actually playing them.

+> [!WARNING]
+> While Steam allows playtime farming using this still may violate Steam's ToS because of trading card farming.
+Use at your own risk.
+It won't cause VAC bans (doesn't modify games), but Steam could take action on your account.
+>
+> But I honestly dont care what are you doing with this tool and I'm not responsible for any actions on your account.
+>
+> Also, just a quick note, you can farm up to 32 games at once (including the custom status -> `31 games + 1 custom status = 32 steam applications`)

 ## Features

 - Farm multiple games at once